 - 1/2 - 1 tablespoon water

-Lightly oil a large bowl, place the dough in the bowl and turn to coat with oil.
+- Lightly oil a large bowl, place the dough in the bowl and turn to coat with oil.
 Cover with a damp cloth or plastic wrap and let rise in a warm place until doubled in volume, about 2 hours.
-When risen, punch down.
+When risen, punch down and make the filling.